watsonbox/exportify/README.md

 ## Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Please carefully the next few sections to get a better understanding of the development environment before beginning any contributions.
+Please carefully read the next few sections to get a better understanding of the development environment before beginning any contributions.

 ### How to Run